Family Educational Rights and Privacy Act (FERPA)

 Students may have all directory information withheld by submitting the Restrict Student Directory Information Request form to the One Stop Enrollment Center or by uploading the form via the Document Uploader.
-The request for confidentiality will remain in effect until the student makes written authorization releasing the information.
+The request for confidentiality will remain in effect until the student makes written authorization to release the information.
 The request for confidentiality applies to insurance companies, potential employers, and other interested parties.
-All UTSA e-mail addresses, including Blackboard Learn course e-mail addresses, are subject to restriction.
+All UTSA e-mail addresses, including Canvas course e-mail addresses, are subject to restriction.
 Students are advised to consider carefully the impact of having directory information withheld.